Feb 14-20 is Random Acts of Kindness Week, #RAKWeek!

 36. Put 50 paper hearts in a box.
 On each cutout write something that is special about your partner or a friend.
 Give them the box and tell them to pull out a heart anytime they need a pick-me-up.

 37. Everyone is important.
 Learn the names of your office security guard, the person at the front desk, and other people you see every day.
 Greet them by name.
 Also say “hello” to strangers and smile.
 These acts of kindness are so easy and they almost always make people smile!

 38. Write your partner a list of things you love about them.

-39. Purchase extra dog or cat food and bring it to an animal shelter.
+39. Purchase extra dog or cat food and take it to an animal shelter.

 40. Find opportunities to give compliments.
 It costs nothing, takes no time, and could make someone’s entire day.
 Don’t just think it.
 Say it.

 41. Take flowers or treats to the nurses’ station at your nearest hospital.

 42. Keep an extra umbrella at work so you can lend it out when it rains.

 43. Send a ‘Thank You’ card or note to the officers at your local police or fire station.

 44. Take muffins or cookies to your local librarians.